galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 ![6 UMAP Plots coloured by expression of different genes.
 Plot 1 shows GZMK expression in cluster 4.
 Plot 2 shows CCL5 expression in clusters 4, 5, and 7.
 Plot 3 shows CCR7 expression in clusters 1, 8, and 10.
 Plot 4 shows high S100A4 expression in clusters 1 and 6 with medium expression in clusters 0, 4, 5, 7 and 9.
 Plot 5 shows IL32 expression in clusters 0, 2, 4, 5, 6, 7, and 11.
 Plot 6 shows high ISG15 expression in cluster 10 with some expression in clusters 1 and 6](../../images/scrna-seurat-pbmc3k/seurat_FeaturePlot_T_Markers_SCT.png "UMAP plots showing expression of canonical markers for T cells (SCTransform)")

 We have produced a series of UMAP plots, each coloured according to the expression level of a different marker gene.
-We can look back at the [UMAP plot](#figure-13) we created earlier to see which areas correspond to specific clusters.
+We can look back at the UMAP plots we created earlier showing the clusters for the [separate preprocessing route](#figure-17) and [SCTransform route](#figure-18) to see which areas correspond to specific clusters.

 > <question-title></question-title>
 > 1. Are the markers clearly associated with one or more clusters?